Sonnerz/The-Cookbook/README.md

 2.	**PLAGIARISM**
 **It is each student’s responsibility to ensure that when they include (directly or indirectly) the work of others that this contribution is fully and adequately acknowledged and documented.**<br>
-Any images used have been credited and any code is credited to it's source - StackOverflow, Pretty Printed, etc.
+Any images used have been credited and any code is credited to its source - StackOverflow, Pretty Printed, etc.

 3.	**You are encouraged to ask your mentor/tutor for advice about your project work, but note that your project code should not include any code written by others unless it is explicitly credited to them with a comment above.
 Any such code provided by your mentor/tutor would not contribute to your assessment.
 Failure to attribute credit to code that isn’t yours will be considered as plagiarism and will result in a failing grade.**
 My mentor was asked for his advice with regard to the project meeting its requirements.
-He did not however contribute any code.
+He did not contribute any code.

 <hr><hr>